twcrews/Website/README.md

-# Crews Development Homepage
+# My Portfolio Site

-This site was created in React with Typescript.
+This SPA was created with React and Vite.